 Crafters and Tinkers get one free production action they may take during an event.
 Except in highly unusual circumstances, other downtime actions cannot be performed during in-game production periods.

-Like everything in Fractured, there are a few rules that govern the downtime submission.
+Like everything in the Forest of Doors system, there are a few rules that govern the downtime submission.
 Unfortunately, downtime actions that do not meet these requirements will make little to no progress in the game.
 We always try our best to understand the purpose of your downtime action, but with an average of 150 actions per game to record, score, and write, we unfortunately cannot reach out to every player for clarification.
 Following these guidelines is a surefire way to get the most success from your time.

 ‘I find the Helm of Bears’

-‘Once I have the Helm, I wear it to the ball’
+‘If I find the Helm, I wear it to the ball’

 For actions like this, we will only take the first one in the sequence.
-While this may seem like it slows the game progress down, it actually does; downtime actions are designed to expand and change the world of Fractured, and have long lasting consequences.
+While this may seem like it slows the game progress down, this is intentional: downtime actions are designed to expand and change the world and have long lasting consequences.
 Trying to hurry along something probably means that the opportunity to start earlier was not taken.
 Plus, you’re not really the Bear King’s type.

-These skills have a function that can be used in downtimes:
+These skills have a function that can be used in downtimes, with examples of submissions:

 Craft/Tinkering – Create new weapons, armor, or items